White House Policy Official Corroborates Ukraine Narrative — But Saw Nothing Illegal

 NPR was first to report that Morrison is leaving his post.

-Morrison confirmed that but told House investigators he hasn't submitted his resignation yet.
-He said he sought to quash any impression that he was leaving the White House in order to testify.
+Morrison confirmed that he's leaving but told House investigators he hasn't submitted his resignation yet.
+He said he sought to quash any impression that he was leaving the White House to testify.

 "I plan to finalize my transition from the NSC after my testimony is complete," he said.